1984solutions/musocial.me/index.md

 * Simple web interface with a minimalist [HN](https://news.ycombinator.com)-like design
 * Optionally [multi-user](/users)
-* News items can be "liked" or deleted
+* News items can be "liked" or marked as "read"
 * Search podcasts from [Podcast Index](https://podcastindex.org) and subscribe to their feeds
 * Fever-like [API](/api)
 * Simple code written in Python, using Flask and SQLite (hidden behind SQLAlchemy)